scarlatti/roseingrave/Documentation.md

   volunteer's email.

 Each field under `"metaDataFields"` defines the name of each header, which go in the rows above the bars section.
+The keys are for your own use, and the values are what will be shown in the sheets.
+At least one field must be given.

 Each field under `"validation"` defines specific values that any of the header fields can take.
 In particular, a value may be a dropdown with a predefined list